reactome/container/README.md

 The workflow of project works is described in following steps:

 1. Download data and archives: First of all we need to get database files ready.
-These are downloaded by [deploy.sh -d all](https://github.com/reactome/container/blob/master/deploy.sh) or [deploy.sh -u all](https://github.com/reactome/container/blob/master/deploy.sh)
+These are downloaded by `deploy.sh -d all` or `deploy.sh -u all`.
-2. When database is ready, we need to build java-applications by [deploy.sh -b all](https://github.com/reactome/container/blob/master/deploy.sh).
+2. When database is ready, we need to build java-applications by `deploy.sh -b all`.
-3. Now everything is ready, and we can now start the server using [deploy.sh -r](https://github.com/reactome/container/blob/master/deploy.sh).
+3. Now everything is ready, and we can now start the server using `deploy.sh -r`.

 These three steps can be combined in one command: